Brick Court Chambers

 • Add To Shortlisth

 Jagoda practises in public, commercial and competition law, and has been named as a “Rising Star” in administrative law and human rights by Legal 500.
-She has been instructed on high profile cases in each of those practice areas, and regularly appears in court for claimants and defendants.
-She has appeared in cases listed in the Lawyer’s Top 20 cases for three consecutive years, and this year also appears in the Lawyer’s Top 20 appeals.
-Notable recent instructions include:
+She has been instructed on high profile cases in each of those practice areas: she has appeared in trials listed in the Lawyer’s Top 20 cases for three consecutive years (Privatbank v Kolomoisky, Athena Capital Fund v the Secretariat of State of Holy See, and R (Al Haq) v Secretary of State for Business and Trade), and this year also appeared in the Lawyer’s Top 10 appeals (Johnson v FirstRand Bank Limited).
+In two of these cases (Privatbank and Al Haq), she has acted as sole counsel in interim or consequential hearings.

-Jagoda is equally comfortable led in a team of counsel on large, significant matters, and acting as sole counsel – she has appeared unled in the High Court, county courts and various tribunals.
+Jagoda is equally comfortable led in a team of counsel on large, significant matters, and acting unled – she has appeared as sole counsel in the Administrative Court, the Insolvency and Companies Court, the Business and Property Court, the Coroner’s Court, county courts and various tribunals.

 She is also committed to a pro bono practice and was shortlisted for Young Barrister of the Year at the Bar Pro Bono Awards 2024.